HarvsG/home-assistant.io/source/_integrations/bayesian.markdown

 Lastly, an example illustrates how to configure Bayesian when there are more than two states of interest and several possible numeric ranges.
 When an entity can hold more than 2 values of interest (numeric ranges or states), then you may wish to specify probabilities for each possible value.
 Once you have specified more than one, Bayesian cannot infer anything about states or numeric values that are unspecified, like it usually does, so it is recommended that all possible values are included.
 As above, the `prob_given_true`s of all the possible states should sum to 1, as should the `prob_given_false`s.
 If a value that has not been specified is observed, then the observation will be ignored as it would be if the entity were `UNKNOWN` or `UNAVAILABLE`.

-When more than one range is specified for the same entity, if a value falls on `below`, it will be included with the range that lists it in `below`. `below` then means "below or equal to".
-This is not true when only a single range is specified, where both `above` and `below` do not include "equal to".
+When more than one range is specified for the same entity, if a value falls on `below`, it will be included with the range that lists it in `below`. `below` then means 'below or equal to'.
+This is not true when only a single range is specified, where both `above` and `below` do not include 'equal to'.

 This is an example sensor that can detect if the bins have been left on the side of the road and need to be brought closer to the house.
 It combines a theoretical presence sensor that gives a numeric signal strength and an API sensor from local government that can have 3 possible states: `due` when collection is due in the next 24 hours, `collected` when collection has happened in the last 24 hours, and `not_due` at other times.